osrf/gazebo_tutorials/architecture/tutorial.md

 ### GUI

- * **Dependencies:** Rendering Library, wxWidgets
+ * **Dependencies:** Rendering Library, QT
  * **External API:** None
  * **Internal API:** None

- The primary function of the GUI involves displaying the current state of the simulation and providing a convenient means for user input.
+ The GUI library uses QT to visualize the simulation and allow user interaction.
- There is no need for an internal or external API since we are sticking with wxWidgets.
+ The user may control the flow of time by pausing or changing time step size.
+ The user may also modify the scene by adding, modifying, or removing models.
+ Additionally there are some tools for visualizing and logging simulated sensor data.

 ### Plugins
- The physics, sensor, and rendering libraries will support plugins.
+ The physics, sensor, and rendering libraries support plugins.
- These plugins will provide users with access to the respective libraries without using the communication system.
+ These plugins provide users with access to the respective libraries without using the communication system.